-What Are Construction Stage Inspections?
+What is Construction Stage Inspections?

-The five standard stages are:
+The five standard building stage inspections are:

 Each inspection results in a detailed report with photographs, defect descriptions, and references to the relevant codes or standards.